The official language of the journal is British English.

 Please use the standard abbreviation of a journal's name according to the ISSN List of Title Word Abbreviations: http://images.webofknowledge.com/images/help/WOS/A_abrvjt.html.
 If you are unsure, please use the full journal title.

 Submit the text in the following order: Title page (article title, authors' names and addresses, telephone, fax and e-mail of the corresponding author).
 Starting from the second page (abstract, key words, text, acknowledgements, references, figure captions, and tables).

 Authors must observe a correct usage of stratigraphic terminology, avoiding the citation of incorrect or abandoned stratigraphic names.
 Web sites and publications such as the International Chronostratigraphic Chart, the International Stratigraphic Guide, the Italian Stratigraphic Guide, and the Catalogue of the Italian geological formations, are recommended as initial sources of stratigraphic information.

 The maximum available space for an illustration is 185_244 mm (full page) or 90_244 mm (column).
 Figures should be prepared with lettering and symbols of sufficient size and clarity to be reduced (Arial, 6-8 pt. minimum).
 After reduction the smallest lettering should be a minimum of 2 mm high.
 The approximate position, the suggested size for reproduction and the corrected orientation should be indicated.
 All figures should be supplied with a separate figure legend included in the text and not in the figure file.
-After acceptance of the paper, digital version of the figures should be as EPS or 500dpi TIF files.

 It is the responsibility of the authors to ensure that permission is granted for reproduction of any copyright material (reproduced figures, tables, text passages) and that this permission is acknowledged in their articles.